 FamilySearch Research Courses several helps for reading old handwriting from around the world along with a great assortment of other helps.

-Palaeography - UK National Archives reading old handwriting 1500 - 1800
+Paleography - UK National Archives reading old handwriting 1500 - 1800

-You can search iTunes for genealogical podcasts and hear other's experiences in tracing their family histories.
+You can search iTunes for genealogical Podcasts and hear other's experiences in tracing their family histories.

 Genealogy Gems Podcast Lisa Louise Cooke has been passionate about family history since she was a little girl sitting at her grandmother's knee looking at old family scrapbooks.

 The Genealogy Guys Podcast George G. Morgan and Drew Smith discuss genealogy.
-This is the longest-running regularly produced genealogy podcast in the world!
+This is the longest-running regularly produced genealogy Podcast in the world!

 The Family Tree Magazine Podcast Hear about the best genealogy tools and tips directly from Family Tree Magazine's editors and experts!
 Tune in to the Family Tree Magazine Podcast for a dose of genealogy education and fun.